go-sql-driver/mysql/README.md

 Default:        false
 ```

 `tls=true` enables TLS / SSL encrypted connection to the server.
-Use `skip-verify` if you want to use a self-signed or invalid certificate (server side).
-Use `preferred` to use TLS only when advertised by the server, this is similar to `skip-verify`, but additionally allows a fallback to a connection which is not encrypted.
-Use a custom value registered with [`mysql.RegisterTLSConfig`](https://godoc.org/github.com/go-sql-driver/mysql#RegisterTLSConfig).
+Use `skip-verify` if you want to use a self-signed or invalid certificate (server side) or use `preferred` to use TLS only when advertised by the server.
+This is similar to `skip-verify`, but additionally allows a fallback to a connection which is not encrypted.
+Neither `skip-verify` nor `preferred` add any reliable security.
+You can use a custom TLS config after registering it with [`mysql.RegisterTLSConfig`](https://godoc.org/github.com/go-sql-driver/mysql#RegisterTLSConfig).

 ##### `writeTimeout`